 Public universities tend to be larger, with more students, but private universities are equally focussed on academic quality and are often run as non-profit institutions.
 In fact, many of the most famous and highly regarded universities in the USA are private.

 Some private universities are run as commercial enterprises, using part of their fee income to generate profit for owners and shareholders.
 Many other private universities are non-profit institutions: the income they generate supports academic activity and covers running costs.
-Non-profit institutions are more likely to offer high-quality graduate programs.
+Non-profit institutions are more likely to offer high-quality graduate programmes.

 As a PhD student you may find yourself applying to one of these graduate schools rather than to the wider university it is part of.
 However, graduate schools aren’t a separate type of institution and it doesn’t generally matter how many a university has.